Home > ALLOYS

 THE BRONZE WROUGHT ALLOYS

-Wrought Alloys under the Bronze products are generally available in sheet/ plate, rods, tubes or bar stock.
+Bronze wrought alloy products are generally available in sheet/ plate, rods, tubes, or bar stock.
 These are typically the alloys that cover C51000, C544000, C63000, C632000, C65500 (just to name a few).
-They are typically produced by rolling and extrusion mills or by a Forging Mill.
-In either case the material starts out as a particular shape (i.e. Round or Square block or billet) and is then cast into the desired form by either "Extruding or Pushing" the material or by "Hammering or Forging" the material down into shape.
-Additionally some of our material is available in an "As cast and cold drawn condition".
-This process involves casting the rod and then repeatedly cold drawing it to it's final dimension and annealing it during the process when necessary.
+They are produced by rolling and extrusion mills or by a forging mill.
+In either case, the material starts out as a particular shape (i.e., round or square block or billet).
+It is then cast into the desired form by either "extruding or pushing" the material or by "hammering or forging" the material down into shape.
+Additionally, some of our material is available in an "as cast and cold drawn condition."
+This process involves casting the rod and then repeatedly cold drawing it to its final dimension and annealing it during the process when necessary.

 THE BRONZE CAST ALLOYS

-Cast Alloys are typically identified as between the C80000 and C90000 series.
-They are the most readily available or "off the shelf" group in the Bronze Alloys.
-Cast Alloys can be manufactured in (3) main ways:
+Bronze cast alloys are typically identified as between the C80000 and C90000 series.
+They are the most readily available or "off the shelf" group in the bronze alloys.
+Cast alloys can be manufactured in three main ways:

 Sand Castings